-From its modest beginning with 11 charter members in 1921, the New York Building Congress is stronger and more relevant today than at any other point in its 97-year history.
+From its modest beginning with 11 charter members in 1921, the New York Building Congress is stronger and more relevant today than at any other point in its 98-year history.

-2017 was a historic year for the organization, featuring records in both total membership (622) and new members in a year (133), the formation of two new committees, and a move to state-of-the-art offices at 1040 Avenue of the Americas.
+2018 was a historic year for the organization, featuring growth in new membership (109), totaling a 522-strong membership network, the success of our two newest committees, and settling into our state-of-the-art offices at 1040 Avenue of the Americas.
 As the president and CEO and new chairman of the Building Congress, we salute the talented industry executives who have preceded us in our positions and laid the groundwork for our continued success, most recently former chairman Richard Cavallaro.
 We look forward to building on all their accomplishments and leading this esteemed organization to new heights through a member and policy-driven agenda focused on growth and service.

-Along with the annual Construction Outlook and the monthly series of updates, the Building Congress will also issue two additional documents in 2018.
-One is our signature report highlighting construction in New York’s culture and tourism sector and all the economic development opportunities it creates.
-The other will be the organization’s first-ever Strategic Blueprint leading up to our 100th anniversary in 2021.
+Along with the annual Construction Outlook and the monthly series of updates, the Building Congress will also issued two additional documents in 2018.
+One was our signature report highlighting construction in New York’s culture and tourism sector and all the economic development opportunities it creates.
+The other was the organization’s first-ever Strategic Blueprint leading up to our 100th anniversary in 2021.

 It is critical for the Building Congress to remain forward-thinking and innovative.
 While continuing to lead the charge on projects presently being planned and developed, the organization will also have one eye fixed firmly on the future, formulating groundbreaking ideas and advocating for the projects of tomorrow and beyond.